cychen2021/StuManage/README.md

 ## How to build and run

-This project requires Gradle 6.8.3 (or newer version) and JDK 11 (or newer version) to build and run.
+This project requires Gradle 6.8.3 (or a newer version) and JDK 11 (or a newer version) to build and run.

 You can use the command